 Think about how messages like these are communicated in your company.
 Are they sent via email?
 How many people are reached, and who is allowed to create them?
 At a company like ours, several teams want to do away with creating email reports like these every week.
 If, for example, product managers started to write info emails to the entire workforce instead, it’s inevitable that unmanageable, ineffective, informational chaos would ensue!
 A fully personalized platform that uses the pull principle can be a much more powerful option here, offering transparent news on relevant topics in organizations that have many thousands of employees.

-At this point it’s not uncommon for discussions to start up again, which we then take up in different places in order to make further amendments and adjustments.
+At this point, it’s not uncommon for discussions to start up again, which we then take up in different places to make further amendments and adjustments.
 As you can see, our news is not a one-way street: the feedback from attentive readers often leads to spelling mistakes and back-to-front numbers being corrected in many of the reports that contain figures and developments, as well as ambiguities being ironed out.

 My colleagues also use the attention garnered by internal messages to perform surveys.
 (Incidentally, I often experience a form of shock among some customers when we propose conducting a survey of all of our employees.)
 It’s already clear to me that our completely unregulated way of allowing answers to go unchecked could easily lead to “feedback request overkill” in a group.
 This probably applies to news in general, though.
 This is why our intranet concepts contain personalization options for sending messages and surveys to specifically designated target groups, while news that’s designed to be broadcast to everyone is generally more regulated.

 The rigidity mentioned here occasionally stems from the fact that surveys are not infrequently subject to co-determination procedures and require the approval of the works council.
 And we’ve already spoken about working with the works council.
-Suffice it to say, in regard to this relationship: on projects where customers have seriously attempted to set up a survey, it’s always been successful and never failed because of the works council.
+Suffice it to say, regarding this relationship: on projects where customers have seriously attempted to set up a survey, it’s always been successful and never failed because of the works council.
 This is why I recommend not rejecting intranet surveys as an option (especially for top management and small target groups/niches).
 Knocking on the door of the works council and coordinating everything with them can definitely be worthwhile.

 Another form of messaging deals with communicating special events.
 If we stage internal employee or external customer events, the dates for these can be seen in the events portal on our intranet: